fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 current stack top and a new isolated empty stack context is created, which we will call the child stack.
 When the `if` block is executed, the last item in the child stack is poped, that stack is unwinded and destroyed and the poped item is pushed to the parent stack.
-Thats how functions worok, but when a function is executed, the parameters are first consumed from the parent stack.
+Thats how functions work, but when a function is executed, the parameters are first consumed from the parent stack.